Bolton and Leigh Railway: Inception

-The Bill had considerable opposition in Parliament but the Act received its assent on 31 March 1825 after clauses had been inserted refusing permission to cross the canal, effectively making the railway little more than a canal feeder.
+The bill had considerable opposition in Parliament, but the Bolton and Leigh Railway Act 1825 (6 Geo.
+4. c. xviii) received royal assent on 31 March 1825 after clauses had been inserted refusing permission to cross the canal, effectively making the railway little more than a canal feeder.
 The committee could take some satisfaction in its caution as the Liverpool and Manchester Bill was lost that same year.

-This first Act authorised the company to raise the sum of £44,000, via the sale of 440 shares in the company, valued at £100.
+This first act of Parliament authorised the company to raise the sum of £44,000, by the sale of 440 shares in the company, each valued at £100.
 The railway was to be a single track with two rope-worked inclines using stationary steam engines, to run from Lecturers Closes at Bolton to the Leeds and Liverpool canal at Leigh.

-Construction and Opening
+Construction and opening

 In 1826 work began on the construction of the railway starting from Bolton levelling the ground for the line up to Chequerbent under the supervision of local engineer, Robert Daglish.

-The B&LR found it needed to revise some of the clauses set out in the original Act and they prepared a second Bill in 1828.
-The second Act received assent on 26 March 1828.
+The B&LR found it needed to revise some of the clauses set out in the original act of Parliament and they prepared a second bill in 1828.
+The second act Bolton and Leigh Railway Act 1828 (9 Geo.
+4. c. viii) received assent on 26 March 1828.
 This Act enlarged the company's powers, and it authorised the raising of an additional £25,000 to meet the increased costs of construction as well as specifying the track gauge for the railway as being 4 ft 8 in between the inside edges of the rails, as well as 5 ft 1 in between the outside edges.
 Sometime after this the line became a standard gauge line at 4 ft 8+1/2 in.

-The Acts for the B&LR also authorised branch lines at the Bolton end, to the Union Foundry on Deansgate, to William Hulton's coal yard at Great Moor Street and to the Manchester, Bolton and Bury Canal.
+The acts of Parliament for the B&LR also authorised branch lines at the Bolton end, to the Union Foundry on Deansgate, to William Hulton's coal yard at Great Moor Street and to the Manchester, Bolton and Bury Canal.
 The branch to the canal was never built and the branches to Great Moor Street and Deansgate opened for freight in 1829.